 - Once installation is complete, set the Minion database recovery model to BULK_LOGGED:

 ALTER DATABASE Minion SET RECOVERY BULK_LOGGED;

 - IMPORTANT: Once ME is installed, download and run this update: MinionEnterprise2.2.1UpdateSetup.zip.

 Obtain and install a license keyObtain a license key:

-- Email us at Support@MidnightDBA.com with the number of servers you’d like to manage, and the name of your Minion server.
+- If you didn't provide the server name when you signed up for the download, email us at Support@MidnightDBA.com with the number of servers you’d like to manage, and the name of your Minion server.
 (This is the name of the server on which ME will be installed, not the names of the servers to be managed.)